shelt/freecoin-legacy/README.md

 ### Source guidelines
 * Variables/parameters that refer to the count of an array should use size_t.
 Bytesizes should not.
 If you're smarter than me and you think they should, please let me know.
 NOTE: Block/transaction headers are fixed-size and as such are exempt from this.
 * Memory allocation (i.e., blocks) for a function's output is always done via implementation.
-Pointers to the pre-allocated memory block are passed into the function.
+Pointers to the pre-allocated memory block are passed into the function (typically as the last parameter).

 ### To-Do